Lachlan-Mayne/english-notes/Pete r/Business.md

 These are all ideas that relate to how you deal with the stock you have, thinking about rotating it or arranging like items on a shelf

 ## Quality management in Qantas:
-For many years Qantas has marketed as a high quality, perfect safety record, full-service airline and commanded premium fares , whereas Jetstar has traded quality for price.
+For many years Qantas has marketed as a high quality, perfect safety record, full-service airline and commanded premium fares, whereas Jetstar has traded quality for price.

 **Quality control:** Inspections are carried out periodically to make sure the process is meeting standards, management intervenes and takes corrective action to uphold quality

+**Quality assurance:** Qantas monitors the level of quality ast all stages by measurement against standards.
+They focus on having good procedures, preventing issues, rather than inspections finding issues.
+(COVID)

-**Quality assurance:**
+**Quality im**